Sketch-Guided Stylized Landscape Cinemagraph Synthesis: Introduction

-In this work, we propose Sketch2Cinemagraph, a sketch-guided framework to generate stylized landscape cinemagraphs from the hand-drawn sketches as shown in Figure \ref{fig:teaser}.
-Firstly, the proposed framework generates stylized landscape images with fluid elements and the corresponding realistic versions with the same spatial structure, conditioned on structural sketches and text that include both fluid and style prompts.
-Then, the motion field for fluid is estimated from the generated realistic landscape image, conditioning with motion sketches and fluid regions with text prompts using a diffusion model-based motion predictor.
+In this work, we propose Sketch2Cinemagraph, a sketch-guided framework for generating stylized landscape cinemagraphs from hand-drawn sketches, as shown in Fig. \ref{fig:teaser}.
+Firstly, the proposed framework generates stylized landscape images incorporating fluid elements, guided by structural sketches and text prompts that specify both fluid dynamics and artistic style.
+Additionally, it produces corresponding realistic versions that maintain the same spatial structure.
+Then, the motion field for fluid is estimated from the generated realistic landscape image, conditioned with motion sketches and fluid regions with text prompts using a diffusion model-based motion prediction network.
 Finally, pixels in the stylized landscape image are warped to their future positions based on the motion field, resulting in visually pleasing cinemagraphs with specified styles.
+Moreover, our framework exhibits significant flexibility by supporting real-world landscape photographs as direct inputs.
+It can skips the initial image generation step and estimates the motion field based on provided motion sketches and real-world landscape, allowing users to animate existing photographs into realistic cinemagraphs.

-In summary, our main contributions are listed as follows: \begin{itemize} \item A novel framework for landscape cinemagraph synthesis that uses a sketch-guided approach, to generate directly from freehand sketches with diffusion models.
+In summary, our main contributions are listed as follows: \begin{itemize} \item A novel framework for landscape cinemagraph synthesis that uses a sketch-guided approach to generate directly from freehand sketches with diffusion models.

-\item A fine-tuned latent diffusion model to generate realistic fluid elements, such as surging waterfalls, glittering sea, and ripple rivers from structural sketches.
+\item We introduce the Latent Motion Diffusion Model (LMDM), a diffusion-based network that predicts motion fields of fluid elements in landscape images based on input motion sketches.

-\item A diffusion-based motion prediction network to predict motion field from landscape image, conditioned on input motion sketches. \end{itemize}
+\item By validating our Sketch2Cinemagraph against state-of-the-art methods, we show that our approach generates cinemagraphs with more natural and flexible motions. \end{itemize}